PEPSys-group/PEPSys-group.github.io/projects.md

 * Funded by: Land Salzburg
 * Project duration: 01/2026 - 12/2028
 * Involved PEPSys members and role: [Frank Pallas](/team/fp) (PI), N.N.

+### DAWN

+**Data-driven Analysis and Optimization of Low Voltage Networks**

+DAWN's goal is to optimize resource utilization in the energy system through digitalization and the effective use of data.
+The project aims to create a high-quality data foundation that can be used for more accurate forecasts and targeted resource allocation.
+To this end, a reliable database will be created through the collection and analysis of measured values, such as smart meter data or additional measurements in the low-voltage grid.
+This data will contribute to improving grid calculations and forecasts.
+Furthermore, initial data-driven analysis and forecasting models are being developed, and optimization potential is being identified.
+The research questions are aimed at both grid operators and energy suppliers, thus creating the basis for an innovation ecosystem in the smart grid.

+For grid operators, the research investigates how smart meter data can be used to gain a better understanding of the impact of customer installations on the grid.
+Key questions include the identification of installation characteristics (e.g., photovoltaic systems, electric vehicle charging points) and their influence on grid behavior.
+The goal is to improve synthetic load and generation profiles and to analyze customer elasticity.
+For energy suppliers, the research investigates how representative real-time data can be used to better forecast residual load (as part of the total load of the balancing group) in energy trading.
+Key questions concern the selection and number of customer installations whose live data should be collected, as well as the seasonal and situational fluctuations in the required data sources.

+The PEPSys @ PLUS group researches the application of privacy techniques – esp. anonymization schemes – to the employed data and conducts experiments illuminating the interdependencies between anonymization and data utility, particularly supporting empirically grounded trade-offs.

+* Partners: Salzburg Research, FH Salzburg, SALZBURG AG, Salzburg Netz GmbH, Innsbrucker Kommunalbetriebe, TINETZ-Tiroler Netze GmbH
+* Overall Funding: 460k €
+* Funded by: Land Salzburg
+* Project duration: 01/2025 - 12/2026
+* Involved PEPSys members and role: [Frank Pallas](/team/fp) (PI), N.N.

 ### EXDIGIT

 [**Excellence in Digital Sciences and Interdisciplinary Technologies**](https://www.plus.ac.at/digital-and-analytical-sciences/fachbereiche-einrichtungen/einrichtungen/exdigit/?lang=en)